Sure Dividend

 Competitive Advantages & Recession Performance

-Becton Dickinson has significant competitive advantages, including scale and a vast patent portfolio.
-These competitive advantages are due to high levels of investment spending.
+Becton Dickinson has significant competitive advantages, including scale and a vast patent portfolio, due to its high investment spending.

-Becton Dickinson is coming off a multi-year period of elevated research and development spending.
+Becton Dickinson spends over $1 billion per year on research and development.
 This spending has certainly paid off, with strong revenue and earnings growth over the past several years.
 The company has obtained leadership positions in their respective categories because of product innovation, a direct result of R&D investments.

 These competitive advantages provide the company with consistent growth, even during economic downturns.
 Becton Dickinson steadily grew earnings during the Great Recession.
 Becton Dickinson’s earnings-per-share during the recession are as follows: